kysonic/gulp-auto-transaltor/README.md

 ### Conclusion

-So how i think that this plugin will be unpopular i won't post here "Contributing guide" here...
+So how i think that this plugin will be unpopular i won't post here "Contributing guide"...
 If you by some reasons will visit this page and you will not understand "how it works" you always can ask your question here:

 - skype: soooyc
 - by email: soooyc@gmail.com